 Frequently Asked Questions

-What are the requirements for non-E.U. employees?
+What are the requirements for foreign employees?

-Non-E.U. employees must be at least 24 years old, possess suitable qualifications or a minimum of two years of relevant professional experience, and be employed under a contract with a minimum gross monthly salary of €2,500 and a minimum duration of two years.
+Applicants must generally be at least 24 years old and possess either suitable qualifications or a minimum of two years of relevant professional experience.

-How long is the employment permit valid?
+How long is a Cyprus work permit valid?

-When can a company register its first non-E.U. employee?
+When can a company register its first non-EU employee?

 Are there any workforce ratio requirements?